grafana/k6-docs/docs/sources/v0.49.x/get-started/running-k6.md

 ---
 title: 'Running k6'
-excerpt: 'Follow along to learn how to run a test, add virtual users, increase the test duration, and ramp the number of requests up and down as the test runs.'
+description: 'Follow along to learn how to run a test, add virtual users, increase the test duration, and ramp the number of requests up and down as the test runs.'
 weight: 03
 ---